Fr0sT-Brutal/awesome-pascal/README.md

 * [RecastNavigation](https://github.com/Kromster80/RecastNavigationDelphi).
 Navigation mesh construction toolset for games.
 Recast is accompanied with Detour, path-finding and spatial reasoning toolkit.
 You can use any navigation mesh with Detour, but of course the data generated with Recast fits perfectly.
 This is a port of the original RecastNavigation written in C++.

-* [Kraft Physics Engine](https://github.com/BeRo1985/kraft).
-Open source Object Pascal physics engine library that can be used in 3D games.
+* [Kraft Physics Engine](https://github.com/BeRo1985/kraft). `[Delphi]` `[FPC]` Open source Object Pascal physics engine library that can be used in 3D games.
 Compatible with: Delphi 7-XE7 (but not with the Android and iOS targets), FreePascal >= 2.6.2 (with almost all FPC-supported targets including Android and iOS)

 * [ZenGL](https://github.com/andru-kun/zengl).
 OpenGL Cross-platform game development library written in Pascal, designed to provide necessary functionality for rendering 2D-graphics, handling input, sound output, etc.
 // *Not updated lately, but is working ok*

 * [Platform eXtended Library (PXL)](https://sourceforge.net/projects/asphyre).
 Cross-platform framework for developing 2D/3D video games, interactive and scientific applications.
 It aids the developer with mathematics, hardware control, resource management, displaying real-time graphics and text, handle user input and network communication capabilities.